ASHISHJK786/Adventure-work-Dashboard/README.md

 Clone this repository to your local machine using git clone <repository-url>.
 Open the Power BI Desktop application.
-Load the .pbix file from the cloned repository.
+Could you load the .pbix file from the cloned repository?
 Usage
 Once the Power BI dashboard is loaded, you can interact with various visualizations to explore the data: